UW-GDA/gda_course_2020/README.md

 ### [Resources for instructors](resources/instructors)
 * I've started compiling resources, notes and recommendations for others who are or will be teaching similar material (or using similar approaches).
-* If you find this content useful, please consider contributing corrections, modifications or suggestions.
-Or, at the very least, "star" the repository by clicking the button in upper right corner of the repo landing page.
+* If you find this content useful, please consider contributing upstream corrections, modifications or suggestions.

 ### Solutions
 * The notebooks in this public repo are the "student" versions, with many empty cells and instructions for lab exercises.
 The completed notebooks with my solutions are archived in a private [solutions repo](https://github.com/UW-GDA/gda_w2020_solutions).
 Enrolled students receive access to this repo after submitting their own solutions to the lab exercises each week.
 I have not released the solutions publicly, as I expect future students enrolled in the course to learn "the hard way" as they work through the problems on their own.
 If you have independently tried to work through these notebooks and would like to compare your answers, I can potentially add you as a collaborator.